 ExxonMobil stands with the people of Ukraine.
-We are continuing to respond to the devastating humanitarian crisis caused by the Russian invasion by providing $10 million in direct funds to relief organizations.
-The funds will be used to provide medical care, emergency assistance, and refugee support.
+We have responded to the devastating humanitarian crisis caused by the Russian invasion by providing more than $10 million in direct funds to relief organizations.
+The funds are designed to provide medical care, emergency assistance, and refugee support.

 The grants include:

 - $5 million to the Red Cross, which is providing emergency assistance such as food and water, supporting hospitals and health care facilities, repairing water stations, and helping households rehabilitate their damaged homes.

 - $2.25 million to the International Medical Corps, which is providing medical, mental health, and protection services to millions of people affected by the conflict, including refugees.